huynhtuvinh87/docs/docs/libraries/arduino.md

 ```

 Here's your simple up-and-running example for Helium.
 This short program will send "Sent from my Helium Device" every five seconds.
-A natural extention of this in [Helium Red](https://red.helium.io) would be to pass this data to a Twitter node and send it as a tweet.
+A natural extention of this in [Fusion](https://fusion.helium.io) would be to pass this data to a Twitter node and send it as a tweet.
 You could also transform it into an SMS message and tell all your friends about Helium.

 ### Button Press